HackerUSA-CE/aisd-wde-08-bootstrap-grid/README.md

-# Bootstrap Grid System and Travel Destinations
+# Building with Bootstrap's Grid System

 ![Screenshot of the finished webpage](assets//complete.png)

-## Description
+## Description 📄

 In this project, you will learn to build a simple webpage using Bootstrap's Grid System.
 You will start by setting up the HTML boilerplate, then include the Bootstrap CDN to utilize its grid system.
-Next, you'll add a responsive navbar, create a grid of cards to display travel destinations, and finally, add some custom styling.
+Next, you'll add a responsive navbar, create a grid of cards to display CodeVoyage for our travel Company "CodeVoyage", and finally, add some custom styling.

-## Expected Project Structure
+## Expected Project Structure 🏗️

 ```
 BootstrapTravel/